 Janine, also known as The Feral Knitter, lives in Berkeley, California, where she spends her days surrounded by books and fiber.
 For more about Janine, go to feralknitter.com.

 Denise Bell and her husband Chris run Lost City Knits.
-She is the designer behind two books: Ultima Thule set in the Shetland Islands off the north coast of mainland Scotland and Deep Root inspired by tallgrass prairie in Kansas.
+She is the designer behind two books: Ultima Thule: Knitting Patterns Inspired by the Shetland Islands and Deep Roots: Patterns Inspired by the Tallgrass Prairie in Kansas.
 Denise designs and teaches primarily in the lace and colorwork traditions

 Along with these two books, Denise has designed lace shawls, skirts, colorwork vests, sweaters, and other interesting garments.